itz-Mayank/Face-Liveness/README.md

 After that, you can continue with the rest of the code as before to perform face detection, object recognition, and image matching using the retrieved image.

-Usisahau kuhandle errors and exceptions appropriately when working with databases to ensure proper connection management and data retrieval.usiteseke bure..hahaha!!..good luck!!